Presented at the 2017 Grand Rapids WordCamp

 And that’s it.
 I just got the warning that my time is up.
 Thank you for listening.
 I appreciate your time and attention.
 Thank you.

 [This is an edited transcript of Peter DeHaan’s presentation at the 2017 Grand Rapids WordCamp.
+Here are the slides.
 The video recording of the session didn’t turn out, but a recording of the same topic from 2014 is available.
-The content is very similar.]
+The content is very similar.
+And since the video didn’t work out, I later recorded a do over with Brian Richards at WP Sessions.]